As pointed out earlier, in

 is constant.
 That is, each of the nine quantities

 is a constant.
-A deformation for which is a
+A deformation for which

 constant is called a homogeneous deformation.